Dementia Series: When You Are a Concerned Neighbour or a Friend

 If you know the name of their primary care practitioner, call and ask the medical office assistant if you can send a letter or fax regarding your concerns.
 (You can talk to the practitioner, but they cannot share information about the adult with you.)

 Anyone can refer to the local community health branch; it doesn’t have to be from a doctor, social worker, or family member.
-Call and ask for “Intake,” leave the adult’s name, health number if you can get it, address, contact information, and your concerns.
+Call and ask for “Intake.
+"Leave the adult’s name, health number (if available), address, contact information, and concerns.
+See Understanding Home Care for Intake information.

-If the adult is in mental or physical crisis, take them to the Emergency Department or call 911.
-Stay with the adult and explain what you have been observing to the paramedics and the admitting RN – and, wherever possible, the social worker.
-If the adult is discharged, keep making these calls until there is action because the squeaky wheel gets the grease.
+If the adult is in a mental or physical crisis, take them to the Emergency Department or call 911.
+Stay with the adult and explain what you have been observing to the paramedics, the admitting RN, and, wherever possible, the social worker.
+If the adult is discharged, keep making these calls until action is taken because the squeaky wheel gets the grease.

-In a crisis, call the emergency or non-emergency line of the police department, explain what you have been observing in as much detail as possible and ask for a ‘wellness check.’
-Most municipalities now have a psychiatric nurse and officer team who attend to the situation and evaluate it.
-The adult should be considered under the Adult Guardianship Act.
+In a crisis, call the police department's emergency or non-emergency line, explain what you have been observing in as much detail as possible, and ask for a ‘wellness check.’
+Most municipalities now have a psychiatric nurse and officer team that attends to and evaluates the situation.
+The adult may be admitted under the Adult Guardianship Act.

 It is a really tough position to be just a friend in situations like this, even if you might be the one most qualified to step in.
-Know that if you do step in, you might be saving your friend's independence, dignity, and maybe even their life.
+If you step in, you might save your friend's independence, dignity, and maybe even their life.

-I hope you will be the friend who steps in to help and be there until the adult is adequately housed and cared for… but there is no judgment and there should be no guilt if it is too much and you need to walk away.
+I hope you will be the friend who steps in to help and stays until the adult is adequately housed and cared for.
+However, there should be no judgment or guilt if it is too much and you need to walk away.